holidaycheck/liam/README.md

 * Use Twilio Voice API to call someone who broke master build
 * etc.

+Have a look at some of already [implemented tasks](https://www.npmjs.com/package/@holidaycheck/liam-tasks).

 ## How to start?

 1. Create new repository, this will hold liam configuration specific for your project.
 Recommended approach is to have one liam instance per project.